mmuratarat/mmuratarat.github.io/_pages/faq.md

 20. [What are the aggregate functions?](#what-are-the-aggregate-functions)
 21. [What is a join in SQL?
 What are the types of joins?](#what-is-a-join-in-sql-what-are-the-types-of-joins)
 22. [What is the difference between a Fact Table and a Dimension Table?](#what-is-the-difference-between-a-fact-table-and-a-dimension-table)
+23. What is Data Normalization?
+24. What is a View?
+25. How to drop a view?
+26. Which operator is used in query for pattern matching?
+27. What is an Index
+28. What are the different types of relationships in SQL?
+29. What is an Alias in SQL?
+30. How to get random records from a table?
+31. How to transfer Nulls into real values?
+32. How to concatenate two string columns?
+33. How to split a string?
+34. How to retrieve values from one table that do not exists in another table?
+35. How does EXTRACT and DATE_PART work in PostgreSQL?
+36. What is the difference between EXTRACT and DATE_PART in PostgreSQL?
+37. How to convert from  12 hours timestamp format to 24 hours timestamp or other way around?
+38. How does AGE function work in PostgreSQL?
+39. How to get yesterday's date?
+40. How to get current date, time, timestamp?
+41. How to use ROW_NUMBER(), RANK(), DENSE_RANK() window functions?
+42. How to find modulus?
+43. How to use DATE_TRUNC Function?
+44. How to use REPLACE and TRANSLATE functions?
+45. How to pad a string on left or right?
+46. How to convert a value of one data type into another?
+47. How to find the position of a substring in a string?
+48. How to replace Null in PostgreSQL?
+49. How to find date differences?
+50. How to extract n number of characters specified in the argument from the left or right of a given string?
+51. How to extract a part of string?
+52. How to remove (trim) characters from the beginning, end or both sides of a string?
+53. How to randomly select a row?
+54. What is The Dual Table?
+How is Oracle to Postgres Conversion?

 [Miscellaneous](#miscellaneous)